Is COVID-19 Covered Under My Insurance Policy?

-First it is helpful to define the term “exclusion.”
-In the insurance context, an “exclusion” is a provision that negates insurance for some type of risk.
+Insurance coverage for COVID-19 has become a thought in the forefront of many people’s minds.
+First, it is helpful to define the term “exclusion.”
+An “exclusion” is a provision that negates insurance for some type of risk in the insurance context.
 Exclusions narrow the scope of what the Carrier is obligated to cover.
-Sometimes the insurance agreement uses very broad language.
+Sometimes the insurance agreement uses comprehensive language.
 Carriers use exclusions to carve away coverage for some risks they are unwilling or unable to insure.

 The primary things that you should look for in a commercial policy are: